 Over the years Ivo has performed many solo concerts and worked with many notable musicians: Zbynek Belik, Stanislav Dolezal (Trio Fontana), French flute player Francoise Roditi, Canadian multi instrumentalist Edward Powell, guitar virtuoso Stepan Rak and others.

-He has also performed at many prestigious Czech venues (for example in St. Simon and Juda Church in Prague, Festival Colours of Ostrava etc.) and at many concerts abroad (France, Switzerland, Great Britain, Ireland, Germany, Austria, Italy etc.), the great cathedral in Assisi and concert halls in ancient Scottish churches and castles.
+He has also performed at many prestigious Czech venues (for example in St. Simon and Juda Church in Prague, Festival Colours of Ostrava etc.), throughout Europe - including the great cathedral in Assisi, concert halls in ancient Scottish churches and castles etc. and also in Japan, Taiwan, Israel, USA and Canada.

 The years 1995-1996 mark the release of Ivo's first solo albums: Awakening, Into the Silence of Night and Colours of the Leaves.